-

 be going through squeezes, lying on your stomach, etc. Bringing a pack

-means that you carry it in your hand, often plopping it and pushing it along.
+means that you carry it in your hand, often plopping (not throwing) it and

 For your first caving experience, a throwaway camera (with flash!) may